dwhiffing/fury/content/aar/bf/bf1/bf1_aj/body.md

 Bornholm from the east, on a course which would take them over the island and directly towards the Russian patrol boat on the west.
 Is this some convoluted attempt to fabricate a pretext for war?
-"Missiles from Bornholm sink Russian patrol boat\!" screams Pravda\! " Russia demands immediate occupation of hostile island," proclaims Russian UN ambassador\!
+"Missiles from Bornholm sink Russian patrol boat!" screams Pravda! " Russia demands immediate occupation of hostile island," proclaims Russian UN ambassador!
 The order goes out to shoot them down before any incident can happen, and it takes several minutes before somebody points out that some of the Russian missiles can engage ground targets too.
 Like those radars directly in the flight path...